The following bylaws apply to all North America conferences except SNUG Silicon Valley.

 Round Two Voting

 Technical committee members must read all five papers, rank them, and report their result to the Chair.
 The Chair computes the average ranking of papers from the committee members.
 The Chair votes only in the case of a tied score.
 The paper with the highest average ranking wins the Technical Committee Best Paper award.
-The next two highest papers win Technical Committee Honorable Mention awards.
+The next two highest papers win Technical Committee Honorable Mention awards (if applicable).

 Conference Presentation Awards